USS Lowndes APA-154

 Restaurant was to be seated across the table from your friends the

 Thomas' and Lacy and Jeanine Hucks.
-Meeting and talking to friends
+Meeting and talking

 and families of our Reunion group members is always enjoyable.
 We